By Cynthia Eagleton

 AB86 also tasks the consortia with providing a six-program “core mission.”
 If adult schools want to provide popular “outside the core” programs such as Parent Education and Older Adults, they must do so on their own dime, which might depend on community affluence rather than need.

 It took grassroots efforts, often led by CFT members, and powered by adult learners, to stop adult education from being completely decimated.
 Immigrants, parents, job seekers, seniors, all understand adult education stabilizes lives and communities.

 Our involvement matters.
 We have the right and responsibility to create an adult education system that serves the people of California in a just and effective way. — By Cynthia Eagleton

-— By Cynthia Eagleton, who has taught ESL at San Mateo Adult School since 1998, and is a member of the San Mateo Adult School Federation of Teachers, Local 4681.
-A third-generation union member, she blogs at about adult education.
+— Cynthia Eagleton has taught ESL at San Mateo Adult School since 1998 and is a member of the San Mateo Adult School Federation of Teachers, Local 4681.
+A third-generation union member, she blogs at Adult Education Matters.

 Tom Lawson, teacher at Salinas Adult School and a member of the CFT Adult Education Commission, described challenges facing rural areas and talked about the need for credential reciprocity, sharing of records, and privacy, in particular, for undocumented students.

 Susan Lopez, member of the CFT Adult Education Commission and ESL teacher at City College of San Francisco, said 100,000 people in the city living below the poverty line could benefit from ESL and adult classes.